-Our programs provide participants with physical fitness and conditioning; improved balance, coordination and body control; increase in sport skills and competitive skills; and an increase in self-confidence and social skills.
+Our programs provide participants with physical fitness and conditioning; improved balance, coordination and body control; an increase in sport skills and competitive skills; and an increase in self-confidence and social skills.
 But Special Olympics is about much more than sports and fitness.

 The movement’s true power lies in its ability to create change in the lives of the children, youth and adults registered in our programs, but also in the communities in which they live.